tanitta/TemplateShaderLab/README.md

 ### 2. Import the Shader Template

-- When you save the `.shadertmp` file, Unity will automatically use the `ShaderLabTemplateImporter` to process it.
+- When you save the `.shadertmp` file, Unity will automatically use the `TemplateShaderLabImporter` to process it.
 - Select the shader template in the Unity Project window to view its Inspector.

 ### 3. Define Template Variables